nmdp-bioinformatics/pipeline/README.md

 ngs-validation-report
 ========
 This tool takes in the output of the NGS pipeline and produces a html report of the results.
-This allows for an easily traversible report for viewing the validation results.

 Using ngs-validation-report
 ========